-British films often fall into recognizable types: the gritty social drama, the gritty "urban" movie, and the, er, gritty gangster flick.
+British films often fall into recognisable types: the gritty social drama, the gritty "urban" movie, and the, er, gritty gangster flick.
 Catch Me Daddy resists all of these.
-Instead, it grinds together elements of western, thriller, and fairy tale into something that we haven't quite seen before.
+Instead, it grinds together elements of western, thriller and fairy-tale into something that we haven't quite seen before.

-Laila (Sameena Jabeen Ahmed) is a pink-haired Pakistani-British teenager who's left home and shacked up with her white Scottish boyfriend, Aaron (Conor McCarron) in a caravan on the Yorkshire Moors.
-By day she works in a hair salon, while he slopes about, looking for work in a half-assed way.
+Laila (Sameena Jabeen Ahmed) is a pink-haired, Pakistani-British teenager, who's left home and shacked up with her white, Scottish boyfriend, Aaron (Conor McCarron) in a caravan on the Yorkshire Moors.
+By day she works in a hairdressers, while he slopes about, looking for work in a half-arsed way.
 At night they get fucked up on codeine and dance to Patti Smith.

-Catch Me Daddy is the first feature from brother team Daniel and Matthew Wolfe.
-Daniel made the Shoes' "Time to Dance" video with Jake Gyllenhaal as a slasher on the loose in Dalston and Paolo Nutini's entrancing "Iron Sky" video.
+Catch Me Daddy is the first feature from writer-director brother team Daniel and Matthew Wolfe.
+Daniel made The Shoes "Time to Dance" video with Jake Gyllenhaal as a slasher on the loose in Dalston and Paolo Nutini's entrancing "Iron Sky" video.

-In his music videos, Daniel regularly uses non-actors, and he continued that trend with Catch Me Daddy.
-Certain roles, like Aaron, Tariq and Tony, are played by pros, but Sameena Jabeen Ahmed is a newbie, as are Anwar Hussain and Barry Nunney.
+In his music videos, Daniel Wolfe regularly uses non-actors – and this is no different.
+Certain roles, like Aaron, Tariq and Tony, are played by pros but Sameena Jabeen Ahmed is a newbie, as are Anwar Hussain and Barry Nunney.
 They bring a rawness to the action.
 "You want it to be region-specific and you want it to be accent-specific and there weren't the actors and actresses that were right for these parts," Daniel says.
 "I wanted an authenticity that I think street casting brings.
-Not only that but something heightened—it's hard to articulate."
+Not only that but something heightened - it's hard to articulate."

 Despite the subject matter, says Daniel, "We didn't want it to be an issues thing.
 We thought, how can we take the landscape of Lancashire and Yorkshire and give that the mythic setting of the westerns we grew up watching?"